novalabsxyz/devdocs/blockchain/consensus-protocol.md

 #### Consensus Group Member Deselection

-In addition to the **Score** and **Geographic** filters, each election uses a phased approach to migrating out only a subset of the existing  Consensus Group Members out over a series of epochs.
+In addition to the **Active** and **Location** filters, each election uses a phased approach to migrating out only a subset of the existing Consensus Group Members over a series of epochs.
 Specifically, each new Consensus Groups retains `12` of previous `16` members.
 This is done to make additional use of the CG members that have already been elected and have proven their ability to mine blocks and distribute `HNT`.
 Put another way:

 * Each election, typically four new Consensus Group members are elected.
 The other 12 are from the previous CG election.
 * Once elected, a Hotspot can typically be part of up to four consecutive Consensus Groups.